seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/README.md

         - Fn+C will toggle turning off RGB for keys with no definition (default: RGB on)
         - Fn+V will toggle lighting the defined Fn layer keys with the static color set with FN_LAYER_COLOR (default: static color off)

+- Rotary Encoder RGB indicator
+    - Fn+B will toggle adjusting volume or zooming in/out. (default: volume)
+    - Applicable for the browsers and some applications, but not all.

 - All custom keycodes can be moved to different keys in VIA by using the ANY key with the following keycodes:
     - USER00 (default: F3) macOS Mission Control
     - USER01 (default: F4) macOS Launchpad